jsgoller1/algorithms/SUPER.md

   * What constraints exist on the input?
 How large can it be?
 What range of values is expected?
   * What is the expected performance of the solution?
 What complexity classes are allowable?
 * **Understand the problem**
+  * Try listing small inputs and what their correct output should be.
+If the input size can be between 0 and 10^6, try solving n=3, n=4, and n=5 by hand and seeing if a common pattern emerges.
+  * Try drawing a picture.
+Really.
   * What cases _could_ occur, even if you don't expect them?
 List some of them.
 Is a null/empty input possible?
 What about a singleton input?
   * What work _must_ you do?
 Do you have to look at every portion of the input?
 Is there a way to avoid doing unnecessary work?
-  * Does the problem feel like it can be "boiled down" to a common type of problem?
-Are there obviously usable data structures or algorithms that could be used to make the solution trivial?
+  * Does the problem feel like it can be "boiled down" to a common type of problem or problem you already solved?
+If the problem as stated is too complicated, try solving a simpler problem or reducing complexity and seeing if you can build off of that.
+  * Are there obviously usable data structures or algorithms that could be used to make the solution trivial?
     * Avoid framing questions like `is this a dynamic programming problem` as opposed to `can I use dynamic programming here` - many problems can be solved by multiple approaches.
     * Try running through this list of approaches, asking some of the provided questions:
       * Linked lists